 Built into a lush, green hillside, Frederick’s Harry Grove Stadium has the feeling of a miniature Chavez Ravine.
 Home to the Orioles’ Advanced Single-A Carolina League team, Keys games are a great opportunity to catch future big-leaguers on the rise.
-The open concourse at Harry Grove with its impeccable sightlines mean you’ll never miss a play.
-Families will love the park’s third base side picnic area, first base side “Giant Eagle Fun Zone” and the gentle, grassy slopes that flank the outfield are perfect for picnics.
+The open concourse at Harry Grove, with its impeccable sightlines means you’ll never miss a play.
+Families will love the park’s third base-side picnic area, first base-side “Giant Eagle Fun Zone” and the gentle, grassy slopes that flank the outfield are perfect for picnics.

 All About the Beer

-Frederick Maryland may be the craft beer capital of the East Coast, and Keys games make a great excuse to sample some of the best.
-With an exhaustive selection of local craft beers on tap, don’t miss the Brewer’s Alley stadium pub or a selection of Flying Dog Flying Dog Hop Deck Bordeleau wines beers hard to find outside of Frederick.
+Frederick, Maryland, may be the craft beer capital of the East Coast, and Keys games make a great excuse to sample some of the best.
+With an exhaustive selection of local craft beers on tap, don’t miss the Brewer’s Alley stadium pub or a selection of Flying Dog beers hard to find outside of Frederick.

 Oh Say, You Should Go See Francis Scott Key

 The Star-Spangled Banner is an integral part of every baseball game in America, but only in Frederick can you sing it within ear-shot of its author’s final resting place.
 Frederick native and team name-sake Francis Scott Key cemented his place in history when he penned our National Anthem, and his grave is just a pop-fly from the park.
 Pay your respects before the game, then join in the singing of his classic right before it’s time to “Play ball!”